 Try baking almond cookies and eating them hot right out of the oven, but be careful not to burn your mouth!
 You don’t need to worry about the freshness of cookies!
 Even if you keep them for longer, they will be uniformly crunchy and save their delicious flavor.
 Almond Cookies could be one of the best choices to serve during the holiday season and on other occasions like afternoon tea parties or friendly gatherings.

 Preheat the oven to 190°C (170°F).
 Put parchment paper or silicone liners on your baking sheets.

 In a large bowl, add the softened butter and sugar.
 Use an electric or stand mixer and set it up at medium speed until a light and fluffy mixture results.
 When well-combined, add the egg yolks and almond extract and mix again for 2 minutes.

 Whisk the flour and gently pour it into the mixing bowl.
 Start mixing the flour with the other ingredients at a medium speed, scraping down the sides, if necessary.
 The final dough should be soft and smooth.
-In the end, add in the finely chopped almonds mix them using a spatula until just combined.
+In the end, add the finely chopped almonds and mix them using a spatula until combined.